Three key trends shape the specialty and artisan cheese market

 Specialty cheesemakers are always looking for new ways to excite consumers, Kerr said.
 In Wisconsin, cheesemakers are turning to one another to develop unique artisan collaborations.
 For example, Red Barn Family Farms recently partnered with Wisconsin Master Cheesemaker Jon Metzig from Willow Creek Creamery on a new washed-rind alpine-style cheese called Le Rouge.

-The Artisan Cheese Exchange, founded by Wisconsin cheese grader Chris Gentine, is another Wisconsin cheese company that has teamed up with local cheesemakers, including Sid Cook of Carr Valley Cheese Co. and Kerry Hennings of Henning’s Wisconsin Cheese.
-Cook collaborated with The Artisan Cheese Exchange on The Blue Jay, a juniper berry blue cheese, while Hennings helped create The Stag, an aged cheddar and best in class winner at the 2017 American Cheese Society competition, according to Kerr.
+The Artisan Cheese Exchange, founded by Wisconsin cheese grader Chris Gentine, is another Wisconsin cheese company that has teamed up with local cheesemakers, including Sid Cook of Carr Valley Cheese Co. and Kerry Henning of Henning Wisconsin Cheese.
+Cook collaborated with The Artisan Cheese Exchange on The Blue Jay, a juniper berry blue cheese, while Henning helped create The Stag, an aged cheddar and best in class winner at the 2017 American Cheese Society competition, according to Kerr.

 Flavored cheeses